GundamMosi10/ColinPortfolio/README.md

-Created a reset file in css and attached it to the html before my own style sheet to reset the browser information Added an self portrait image for the about me section created links for each of the project pages Used the gradiant tool to make the background of the page different color than white
+Created a reset file in css and attached it to the html before my own style sheet to reset the browser information Added an self portrait image for the about me section created links for each of the project pages Used the gradiant tool to make the background of the page different color than white Created a new article in the html for the feature project to make that the single big project on the page I added a photo and linked the site to another page I also added some paragraph text below the image with Lorem Ipsum
+In the css I set up the box that will contain the feature project and the header and the dimensions that will hold the image with in it